Thread Pool in MariaDB

 When running sysbench and maybe other benchmarks, that create many threads on the same machine as the server, it is advisable to run benchmark driver and server on different CPUs to get the realistic results.
 Running lots of driver threads and only several server threads on the same CPUs will have the effect that OS scheduler will schedule benchmark driver threads to run with much higher probability than the server threads, that is driver will preempt the server.
 Use "taskset –c" on Linuxes, and "set /affinity" on Windows to separate benchmark driver and server CPUs, as the preferred method to fix this situation.

-A possible alternative on Unix (if taskset or a separate machine running the benchmark is desired for some reason) would be to increase thread_pool_size to make the server threads more "competitive" against the client threads.
+A possible alternative on Unix (if taskset or a separate machine running the benchmark is not desired for some reason) would be to increase thread_pool_size to make the server threads more "competitive" against the client threads.

 Best of both worlds (running with pool-of-threads AND with one-thread-per-connection)